 Dr. Inhorn is the author of six books on the subject, including America’s Arab Refugees: Vulnerability and Health on the Margins (Stanford U Press, 2018), Cosmopolitan Conceptions: IVF Sojourns in Global Dubai (Duke U Press, 2015), The New Arab Man: Emergent Masculinities, Technologies, and Islam in the Middle East (Princeton U Press, 2012), Local Babies, Global Science: Gender, Religion, and In Vitro Fertilization in Egypt (Routledge, 2003), Infertility and Patriarchy: The Cultural Politics of Gender and Family Life in Egypt (U Pennsylvania Press, 1996), and Quest for Conception: Gender, Infertility, and Egyptian Medical Traditions (U Pennsylvania Press, 1994).
-These books have won the JMEWS Book Award, the Eileen Basker Prize, and the Diana Forsythe Prize for outstanding feminist anthropological research in the areas of gender, health, science, technology, and biomedicine.
+These books have won the AAA’s Robert B. Textor and Family Prize for Excellence in Anticipatory Anthropology, the JMEWS Book Award, the Society for Medical Anthropology’s Eileen Basker Prize, and the AAA’s Diana Forsythe Prize for outstanding feminist anthropological research in the areas of gender, health, science, technology, and biomedicine.
 She is also the editor or co-editor of ten books, including Reconceiving Muslim Men: Love and Marriage, Family and Care in Precarious Times (Berghahn Books, 2018), Globalized Fatherhood (Berghahn Books, 2014), Medical Anthropology at the Intersections: Histories, Activisms, and Futures (Duke U Press, 2012), Islam and Assisted Reproductive Technologies: Sunni and Shia Perspectives (Berghahn Books, 2012), Anthropology and Public Health: Bridging Differences in Culture and Society (Oxford U Press, 2009), Reconceiving the Second Sex: Men, Masculinity, and Reproduction (Berghahn Books, 2009), and Infertility around the Globe: New Thinking on Childlessness, Gender, and Reproductive Technologies (U California Press, 2002).
-She is also co-editor of the Berghahn Book series on “Fertility, Reproduction, and Sexuality,” and associate editor for the journal, Global Public Health.
+She is also co-editor of the Berghahn Book series on “Fertility, Reproduction, and Sexuality,” section editor of Reproductive BioMedicine and Society, and associate editor of Global Public Health.

-She has served as Head of Studies in Anthropology at Yale-NUS College, Singapore.
-She was a visiting faculty member at the American University of Beirut, Lebanon, and the American University of Sharjah, United Arab Emirates, where she has conducted studies on “Middle Eastern Masculinities in the Age of New Reproductive Technologies” and “Globalization and Reproductive Tourism in the Arab World.”
+In 207-2018, Inhorn served as Head of Studies in Anthropology at Yale-NUS College, Singapore.
+She has also been a visiting faculty member at the American University of Beirut, Lebanon, and the American University of Sharjah, United Arab Emirates, where she has conducted studies on “Middle Eastern Masculinities in the Age of New Reproductive Technologies” and “Globalization and Reproductive Tourism in the Arab World.”
 In Fall 2010, she was the first Diane Middlebrook and Carl Djerassi Visiting Professor at the Centre for Gender Studies at the University of Cambridge.
 Before coming to Yale in 2008, Inhorn was a professor of medical anthropology at the University of Michigan and president of the Society for Medical Anthropology of the American Anthropological Association.

 Doctor of Philosophy (PhD) in Anthropology, Joint Doctoral Degree Program in Medical Anthropology, University of California, Berkeley (Home Campus) and University of California, San Francisco, CA; Degree Conferred in May 1991